ParadoxicalNerd/bugtracker-frontend/README.md

 1. Convert all <Link> component to on Formsubmit as seen in TicketEditorView

+2. Export as excel

+3. Integration in and integration out -> Prisma

+4. Pivot Table

+5. Export as reports

+6. Filtering data

+7. Success Ratio

+8. User info by management

+9. Either turn all controller exports to *accesors or *query

 ## Building and running on localhost

 First install dependencies: